Move through time to watch the planets change position around the Sun.

 This is different from the main Celesiq world map.
 The world map shows apparent subpoints on Earth; this solar system map shows heliocentric geometry, which is often the missing piece when trying to understand why Venus, Mars, Jupiter or Saturn are visible at certain times of year.

-Why distances are compressed
+Why planet distances are compressed

 Real solar system distances are too large for a practical single-screen view.
 If the inner planets were shown at true scale, Neptune and Pluto would sit far outside the page.
 This map keeps the order and approximate orbital positions, but compresses distances.

-Why this helps planet visibility
+Why this helps with planet visibility

 A planet's visibility depends on where Earth, the planet and the Sun sit relative to each other.
 When an outer planet is near opposition, for example, Earth is roughly between that planet and the Sun, which can make it visible for much of the night.